brunohjs/rasa-model-report/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: 💡 Feature request
 about: Suggest an idea for this project
 title: ''
-labels: ''
+labels: 'idea'
 assignees: ''

 ---